I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-These shrubs are usually planted for their foliage, and not necessarily for their blossoms, so prune them in early spring before any growth begins.
+These shrubs are often planted for their foliage, and not necessarily for their blossoms, so prune them in early spring before any growth begins.

 Shrubs that bloom on new wood, should be pruned before any growth begins such as Annabelle Hydrangeas: cut these back to the first or second pair of buds above the ground.
 The stems will be stronger to support their large heads.

 I like to cut Annabelles - (Hydrangea arborescens) back in a staggered manner - especially if they grow next to a wall…this way the blooms cover the bush in layers rather than all at the top.